Morals clause: Background

-Apparently, Colonel Jake Ruppert (owner of the Yankees) had also hoped to curtail the Babe's notorious womanizing.
+Apparently, Colonel Jake Ruppert (owner of the Yankees) had also hoped to curtail Babe's notorious womanizing.
 Ruth is quoted as replying, "I'll promise to go easier on drinking and to get to bed earlier, but not for you, fifty thousand dollars, or two-hundred and fifty thousand dollars will I give up women.
 They're too much fun."